adityapandey1998/adityapandey1998.github.io/_pages/about.md

 ---

 Hey there!
 I am Aditya.
-I am a first-year Master's Student at New York University's Courant Institute of Mathematical Sciences currently studying Computer Science.
+I am a Master's Student at New York University's Courant Institute of Mathematical Sciences currently studying Computer Science.

-I am currently a Teaching Assistant at NYU, handling the Algorithms course under Prof. Dodis and Prof. Regev.
-Previously, I have worked at Walmart as a Software Engineer in the Data & Analytics field.
+I am currently a Graduate Teaching Assistant at NYU, handling the Cloud and ML course under Prof. Chung and the Algorithms course under Prof. Cole.
+This past summer, I was an intern at LiveRamp working on projects related to Big Data and Distributed Systems.
+Previously, I have worked at Walmart as a Software Engineer in the Data & Analytics field and been a TA for various other courses at NYU.
 I have also interned at PwC and Walmart where I gained diverse experiences in Data Analytics and Backend Development.
 My main areas of interest lie in Machine Learning and Big Data.
 In the past, I have worked as a Research Assistant under Dr. Snehanshu Saha (currently at BITS Goa) in theoretical Machine Learning.